Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/10 Chapter-8 The Village Of Krezk.md

 > Nine mongrel creatures stand in the middle of this room, staring at the doorway in silence with hungry looks in their eyes.
 ^4fe

-These nine [[/5.
-Mechanics/Bestiary/Humanoid/Mongrelfolk (COS).md|mongrelfolk]] haven't been fed in days because Clovin doesn't like them.
+These nine [[5.
+Mechanics\Bestiary\Humanoid\Mongrelfolk (COS).md|mongrelfolk]] haven't been fed in days because Clovin doesn't like them.
 They try to kill and devour any character who sets foot in the room.

 #### S15e.
 Mongrelfolk Horde